TugboatQA/docs/building-a-preview/work-with-base-previews/index.md

 You'll generally want to keep your Base Preview up to date with your latest codebase, and a fresh copy of your database, image files, and other assets.
-By default, Tugboat automatically checks for updates every night at 12 am ET, and refreshes your Base Preview with these updates.
+By default, Tugboat automatically checks for updates every night at 12 am UTC, and refreshes your Base Preview with these updates.
 You can toggle this feature, or change the time and interval at which Tugboat does an automated Refresh of your Base Previews.